 McVan, Inc., a manufacturer of Catholic jewelry and rosaries has a new post out with three suggestions for low-cost advertising for your store.
 I think two of the three are great ideas but one I really wouldn’t spend much time on.
 Read the whole post.

 Suggestion one is to get involved in social media.
 We’ve been on Facebook, Pinterest and Twitter for years and definitely get sales and customer engagement from these sources.
 We also have a Google + page but haven’t seen anything result from that.
 The one thing you have to keep in mind is that these venues, while “free”, require something else that is very valuable: your time.
 Remember that these platforms are called SOCIAL media for a reason.
 You can’t be social by showing up every couple of months, asking people to buy something and vanishing again.
 No one will take you seriously and you will probably do more damage than good.
+Go to our website and get casino bonus ohne einzahlung 2021.
+Hurry up to go and start winning.

 If you are going to hop into social media, I recommend starting with one platform and building it.
 Facebook is a great place to have conversations with your customers and also to promote your products.
 You should set aside at least a half hour in the morning to post something of interest to your customers that isn’t sales related and only post sales items every 4 or five posts.
 Make sure that what you post is of interest to your customers.
 Get them involved.
 Ask them questions.